-See your healthcare provider if you snore at night and feel sleepy by day Snoring while sleeping and feeling drowsy the next day can be signs of sleep apnea.
-People with untreated sleep apnea stop breathing brief ly, but repeatedly, while sleeping.
-This interrupted breathing can deprive the brain of oxygen and, recent research suggests, may cause parts of the brain called mammillary bodies—which play an important role in memory—to shrink.
+Pay attention to sleep.
+Snoring while sleeping and feeling drowsy the next day can be signs of sleep apnea.
+People with untreated sleep apnea stop breathing briefly, but repeatedly, while sleeping.
+This interrupted breathing can deprive the brain of oxygen and cause memory problems.

-Double-check your meds with your healthcare provider Certain antidepressants, anti-anxiety drugs, blood pressure and cholesterol medications, sleeping pills, ulcer drugs, painkillers and allergy meds can affect your memory—especially if you take more than one of these drugs.
-Talk to your healthcare provider if you start having trouble remembering things after starting a new drug.
-Adjusting the dose of your medications, or switching from one drug to another may well solve the problem.
-If you’re being treated for diabetes, making sure the treatment is just right is particularly important, since blood sugar levels that are too high or too low can cause the memory to fail.
+Certain antidepressants, anti-anxiety drugs, blood pressure and cholesterol medications, sleeping pills, ulcer drugs, painkillers, and allergy meds and over the counter medications like Benadryl, can affect your memory—especially if you take more than one of these medications.
+Talk to your healthcare provider if you start having trouble remembering after starting a new drug.
+Adjusting dosages or switching from one medication to another may well solve the problem.
+If you’re being treated for diabetes, making sure the treatment is just right is particularly important, since blood sugar levels that are too high or too low can cause memory to fail.

-Give everything a place Designate a specific place for your glasses—say, on your nightstand.
-Every time you take them off, put your glasses in that spot.
-Designate other places for your keys, your medications, your wallet, your checkbook, and the remote control.
+Assign specific places for specific items.
+Glasses might go on your nightstand.
+Every time you take them off, put your glasses in the same spot.
+Assign places for your keys, your medications, your wallet, your checkbook, and the remote control.

-To remember several items if you don’t have pen and paper on hand to make a list: Come up with a word or phrase using the first letter in the name of each item.
-Let’s say you need to get lettuce, salmon, coffee, eggs, milk, and apples from the store.
-Create a sentence with words that start with the first letter of each item—L, S, C, E, M, and A. You might try: “Lucy Saw Camels Eating Milk and Apples.”
-Repeat that phrase to yourself a few times, or visualize (imagine) a girl (Lucy) watching camels eat a mixture of milk and apples.
+To remember several items if you can’t make a written list, come up with a word or phrase using the first letter in the name of each item.
+For example, if you need to buy lettuce, salmon, coffee, eggs, milk, and apples, create a sentence with words that start with the first letter of each item—L, S, C, E, M, and A. (“Lucy Saw Camels Eating Milk and Apples.”)
+Repeat that phrase to yourself a few times, or imagine a girl (Lucy) watching camels eat apples and milk.

-To learn and remember someone’s name: Try visualizing the name and connecting the image with a noticeable feature of the person you’ve just met.
-Let’s say you were just introduced to a Mr. Douglas, who happens to have very large feet.
+To learn and remember someone’s name, try visualizing the name and connecting the image with a noticeable feature of the person you’ve just met.
+Let’s say you were just introduced to a Mr. Douglas, who has large feet.
 Imagine him having dug (“Doug”) the last (“las”) of a series of holes, and standing with his big feet in that final hole.

-Finally, your brain works like a computer, but think of it as a muscle.
-Keep it healthy, happy and well worked out.
-Find something that really stimulates your mind and an exercise, like walking, that you really enjoy.
+Finally, remember that, while your brain works like a computer, you should think of it as a muscle.
+Keep it healthy, happy, and well worked out.
+Find activities that stimulate your mind and a physical exercise that you really enjoy.
 Then find a partner to share the fun.
 With a companion you will be much more likely to enjoy the effort and more likely to keep going.